oblinger/HookAnchorApp/logs/IdeasAll/Ideas Social/Forum/Forum.md

 	_

 ## ODYSSEY
-YEAR 1 -
+YEAR 1 - Discuss idea w/ many; Hack 1st proto;
 YEAR 2 -

-# APPROACH
+YEAR 3 -
+YEAR 4 -
+YEAR 5 -

+Questions:
+- Will a motivated community grow around the goal of producing synthesis summaries?
+- Would for-profit companies pay for assessments of their content and of their processes?
+- Will I like a role of shepherding such a community and effort forward?

-# SOLUTION DETAILS
+# 2020 - SOLUTION DETAILS
 ## KEY IDEAS
 ### _